gigabit-jack/osu-portfolio/README.md

-# 📘 **Oregon State University Portfolio --- Josh Goben**
+# 📘 **Oregon State University Portfolio – Josh Goben**

 Welcome to my software engineering portfolio!

 I decided in 2022 to start the Computer Science postbaccalaureate program at Oregon State University.
-This repository contains selected projects completed during my coursework at Oregon State University.
+This repository contains selected projects completed during my coursework.

-Each project represents a major assignment, multi-week build, or final portfolio piece demonstrating full-stack development, algorithms, data structures, assembly programming, and software engineering practices.
+Each project represents a major assignment, multi-week build, or final portfolio project demonstrating full-stack development, algorithms, data structures, assembly programming, database management, and software engineering practices.

 This repository will be updated as I continue my development journey at OSU.
-One day, I will make that final commit after the program is complete.
+One day, I will make that final commit after I complete the program.

 ---